victorcoelh/django-scheduling/README.md

 ## Usage

+Before attempting to run the server, you should first create a .env file populated with the variables present in ```template.env```.
+Default values are provided for some variables.

 On a Linux System, open a terminal application such as Bash or Zsh, and run the following command to build the app's Docker Image:
 ```sudo docker compose build```